Business and cash flow management

 How to use AI to grow your business

-You probably interacted with AI before pouring your coffee this morning.
+You probably interacted with AI before even pouring your coffee this morning.
 Maybe you asked Siri about the weather, or Google Maps how long your commute will be.
 But those are products from big corporations.
 Artificial intelligence is too complex and expensive for small businesses to benefit from, right?
 Quite the contrary.

 By automating mundane tasks, analyzing data, or personalizing your customer experience, you can use artificial intelligence right now to transform your business—and your growth targets.